-H4.3.9 CULTURAL HERITAGE RESOURCES
+H4.3.9 Cultural Heritage Resources

-The cultural heritage value of Glen Williams is rooted in its early nineteenth century settlement history.
+The cultural heritage value character of Glen Williams is rooted in its early 19th-century settlement history.
 The availability of natural resources, such as the Credit River, provided waterpower to the community and the ability to create an industrial base.
-The built and natural features of the landscape have evolved over time and continue to reflect its rich history.
-While some nineteenth-century built features have been removed, they have left impressions on the landscape and have resulted in a unique sense of place.
+The built and natural features of the landscape have evolved over time and continues to reflect its rich history.
+While some nineteenth-century built features of the built features of the 19th century have been removed, they have left impressions on the landscape and have resulted in a unique sense of place.

-H4.3.9.1 The cultural heritage attributes of The Glen that contribute to its cultural heritage value include:
+H4.3.9.1 The cultural heritage attributes of The Glen that contribute which contributes to its cultural heritage value character includes the following:

-- Topography and natural features (including the Credit River); - Bridges, fording, and river crossings; - Public spaces, parks and streetscapes (i.e. the public realm); - Historic industrial and mill complexes and their component parts (i.e. mill races, mill ponds) - Settlement patterns, including, but not limited to, circulation, streets, and trails, lot configuration

-- Significant views and vantage points; and - Significant cultural heritage resources included on the Town of Halton Hills Heritage Register.
+- Topography and natural features (including the Credit River); - Bridges, fording, and river crossings; - Public spaces, parks and streetscapes (i.e. the public realm); - Historic industrial and mill complexes and their component parts (i.e. mill races, mill ponds) - Settlement patterns, including, (but not limited to )-circulation, streets, and trails, lot configuration - Significant views and vistas vantage points; and - Significant cultural heritage Heritage resources included on the Town of Halton Hills Heritage Register.